Why this work matters

-Puerto Rico’s energy development shapes everyday life on the islands — whether homes have electricity after hurricanes, whether hospitals and water systems stay online, whether small businesses can reopen, and whether people can safely endure prolonged heat.
+In Puerto Rico, energy decisions shape daily life.
+They determine whether homes have power after hurricanes, whether hospitals and water systems stay online, whether small businesses can reopen, and whether people can safely endure prolonged heat.

 Climate change is intensifying these risks.
-Hurricanes are becoming stronger and wetter.
+Hurricanes are becoming stronger and more frequent.
 Extreme heat is lasting longer.
 Aging infrastructure is under increasing strain.
 Power outages — sometimes lasting days or weeks — disrupt daily routines, threaten public health, and deepen existing inequalities.

 Energy decisions determine how prepared communities are before disasters, how quickly systems recover afterward, and who bears the cost when systems fail.